ceramicnetwork/docs/docs/tools/identitylink/overview.md

 # IdentityLink

 IdentityLink is a service that issues verifiable claims which prove that a DID owns one or more Web2 social accounts.
-Once issued these claims can be stored anywhere, however it is recommended to store them in a user's IDX under the Also Known As definition.
+Once issued these claims can be stored anywhere, however it is recommended to store them in a user's Identity Index (IDX) under the Also Known As definition.

 ## Compatibility